DIY Velvet Pumpkins Tutorial

 To finish the stem you will sprinkle your glitter over the mod podge till covered.
-I recommend using extra fine glitter here because it really holds to the mod podge better then regular or chunky glitter.
+I recommend using extra fine glitter here because it really holds to the mod podge better than regular or chunky glitter.

 Once you have let your stem dry for a few minutes then glue it down with hot glue!
 See how I do it in my full video tutorial below!

 Don’t you just love how simple this was??!
-It took me an hour for all these pumpkins you see here and less then $40 in cost, plus I have enough material left over for more pumpkins and projects!
+It took me an hour for all these pumpkins you see here and less than $40 in cost, plus I have enough material left over for more pumpkins and projects!
 If you want to add some stem variation you can also buy those fall pick pumpkins you see in arrangements at your craft store or even the Dollar Store and pull off the stems to use on your smaller DIY velvet pumpkins.

 I decided to display mine on a large metal tray on my dining table.
 How would you use yours?
 Tell me below!